Downliners Sect: History

 In 1962, Mick O'Donnell, later known as Don Craine, started a band called the Downliners, who, despite touring France, were unsuccessful.
 The name of the band came from the Jerry Lee Lewis B-side "Down The Line".
 After several lineup changes, the band folded, but in 1963, O'Donnell and drummer Johnny Sutton formed a new band out of the remnants of the previous act.
 Keith Evans, formerly a drummer, joined on bass guitar.
 Shortly thereafter the band would be named the Downliners Sect.
 At this time some of the members decided to change their names.
 Mick O'Donnell took the new name, Don Craine, and Keith Evans became Keith Grant.

 The band was iconic during its time in the early 1960s, partly owing to Don Craine's deerstalker cap which he wore to mock the aristocracy.
 The band has many fans who have achieved commercial success, including Van Morrison, Steve Marriott, and Rod Stewart, the latter two had even auditioned for a place in the band but were turned down because they both wanted to be frontmen, while Don Craine and Keith Grant did not wish to relinquish that role.

 They subsequently modified their musical style, and after an EP of 'sick' songs (e.g. "I Want My Baby Back"), they experimented with both country (The Country Sect) and rock (Rock Sect's In).
 They later collaborated with Billy Childish's Thee Headcoats, and released two albums under the name Thee Headcoats Sect.
 They performed regularly at the Studio 51 club in Great Newport Street near Leicester Square tube station in London on a Friday night and Sunday afternoon, from which came the first EP featuring the songs "Beautiful Delilah" and "Little Egypt".
 The EP started off with the sound of the bells of Big Ben.
 The lead guitarist was Terry Clemson (Gibson) who played his Gibson 335.
-Studio 51 was also known as the Ken Colyer Club and the Rolling Stones made many performances at this club, but according to Rod Harrison, guitarist with Asgaerd and school friend of Terry Clemson, "you could say the Downliners Sect were almost residents."
+Studio 51 was also known as the Ken Colyer Club and the Rolling Stones made many performances at this club.

 A reformed line-up with three original members, Keith Grant, Don Craine and Terry Gibson, released a new album Showbiz in 1979.
 A subsequent reformation featuring Grant and Craine who were joined by guitarist Del Dwyer in 1989 released Savage Return in 1991, Dangerous Ground in 1998 and Chinese Whispers in 2007.

 Don Craine (born Michael O'Donnell) died on 24 February 2022, at the age of 76.